Information icon-info-circle How to get to Sapa Weather icon-sun-o Accommodation Interesting places icon-search-plus Map

 - Book and buy bus e-tickets from Hanoi to Sapa online on Baolau or 12go.asia

 - you can also check – Hanoi to Sapa – Bus Schedule (buses, vans, sleeper buses…)

 2. TRAINS FROM HANOI TO SAPA (Lao Cai town)

-Many travelers go to Sapa (Lao Cai Railway Station, 25 km from Sapa) on a night train.
+- Many travelers go to Sapa (Lao Cai Railway Station, 30 km from Sapa) on a night train.
+From Lao Cai to Sapa you can travel by local public bus.
 Trains may be Vietnam Railways with the less comfort (ofic.viet.railways) or also from the private tourist companies (2,4,6 – bert cabin).
 With double cabs in train, but also more expensive (Orient Express, King Express, Fansipan, Sapaly…).
-Use a search engine of transport in Vietnam – Baolau or 12go.asia and buy tickets (e-ticket) online.
+Read the all information before you book and buy bus or train tickets online.